An Unforgettable Ford’s Theatre Experience: A Practical Guide

 • No Costumes: Please leave your period costumes and historic masks at home.
 No one but the staff is allowed to dess up.

-Please visit the Ford’s Theatre Visitor Guidelines page for the full list of what is or is not permitted at fords.org/visit/visitor-guidelines
+Please visit the Ford’s Theatre Visitor Guidelines page for the full list of what is or is not permitted at fords.org/visit-us/plan-your-visit/historic-site-visit-guidelines/

 Is photography allowed inside (without flash)?

 Photography of the museum and historic spaces is allowed.
-No photography is permitted during a ranger program or live performance on the Ford’s Theatre stage.
+No photography is permitted during a ranger program or live performance on the theatre’s stage.
+These guidelines ensure that all guests can fully experience and enjoy the educational programs without disruption.

 Is Ford’s Theatre Good for Kids?